przemek83/web-creator-dfs/README.md

 3) To IP.

 **Output**:
-For B (build) operation display nothing.
-For T (test) operation display "Y" if there is connection between given nodes, "N" otherwise.
+For the B (build) operation, display nothing.
+For the T (test) operation, display "Y" if there is a connection between the given nodes and "N" otherwise.

 # Getting Started
-This section describes briefly how to setup environment and build project.
+This section describes briefly how to setup the environment and build the project.

 ## Prerequisites
 C++ compiler with C++17 support as a minimum and CMake 3.14+.
 Additionally, the Git tool for downloading the Google Test library is needed by the test subproject.